fjemi/yaml-testing-framework/README.md

 patches:
 - method: value
   value: value
-  name: name
+  route: route
 ```

 ## Environment

 For modules containing a global variable `CONFIG`, we can perform tests using different environment variables by the variables as adding key/value pairs under the key `set_environment` in YAML files.
-The environment variables are accessible from `CONFIG.environment.[name]`, where `[name]` is the name of the variable.
+The environment variables are accessible from `CONFIG.environment.[route]`, where `[route]` is the dot-delimited route to the variable within the module.

 ### Example